PatriQ94/CoreAPITemplate/README.md

 ![J W T](DocsImages/JWT.png)

-This will grant you access to Car endpoints until your access token has expired.
+This will grant you access to all endpoints until your access token has expired.
 Then, you will have use the ``/api/Auth/RefreshToken`` endpoint, to gain a newly generated access and refresh tokens.